Pokémon the Movie: Hoopa and the Clash of Ages: Plot

 Lugia meanwhile, gains the upper hand in its duel with Hoopa's shadow which ends the conflict by tricking Lugia into flying through a ring which returns Lugia back to its ocean home.
-Hoopa then summons the legendary Pokémon Latias, Latios, and Rayquaza.
+Hoopa then summons the Legendary Pokémon Latias, Latios, and Rayquaza.
 Ash, Hoopa, and Pikachu ride on Latias and Latios, while Rayquaza helps to battle Hoopa's shadow.
-Ash commands the Pokémon to attack, but Hoopa's shadow summons six other Legendary Pokémon.
+Ash commands the Pokémon to attack, but Hoopa's shadow summons Groudon, Kyogre, Dialga, Palkia, Giratina and Kyurem.
 Meanwhile, at the tower, the others are working to make a new Prison Bottle, using the powers of fire, earth, and water.

 Rayquaza creates a twister around Dahara Tower to protect it, while the others inside reforge the Prison Bottle.
-However, Hoopa's shadow and the legendary Pokémon break through it.
-The bottle is made again, but Baraz drops it.
-Ash catches it but gets possessed.
+However, Hoopa's shadow and the Legendary Pokémon break through it.
+The bottle is made again, but Baraz drops it; Ash catches it but gets possessed.
 Hoopa cleanses the shadow of itself with its happy memories, causing the evil to disappear.
 However, due to too many legendary Pokémon being summoned, a time warp forms around the tower.
-Hoopa, its fully restored powers no longer affected by anger, helps everyone inside the tower escape with its rings.
-But Hoopa cannot pass through the rings.
-Then the space-time rift stops.
-Originally Arceus stops it with its power, giving Hoopa one more chance to escape.
-Hoopa escapes remembering the words of Baraz and Meray's great grandfather that originally confined Hoopa's power, and considers Baraz and Meray family.
+Hoopa, its fully restored powers no longer affected by anger, helps everyone inside the tower escape with its rings, but Hoopa cannot pass through the rings.
+Just then, the space-time rift stops; Arceus stops it with its power, giving Hoopa one more chance to escape.
+Hoopa escapes, remembering the words of Baraz and Meray's great grandfather that originally confined Hoopa's power, and considers Baraz and Meray family.
 Hoopa decides to stay with them, and is finally able to travel through the ring.
 Hoopa decides to rebuild the city before returning to its home in the Arche Valley.